lschulz/scapy-scion-int/README.md

 ====================================================

 [Scapy](https://scapy.net/) is an interactive packet manipulation program/library for Python.
-This repository contains Scapy packet header definitions ("layers") for [SCION](https://www.scion-architecture.net/) and In-band Network Telemetry (INT) on top of SCION.
-Just start Scapy by running `sudo ./scapy_scion.py` and the new headers are available at the interactive command line.
+This repository contains Scapy packet header definitions ("layers") for [SCION](https://www.scion-architecture.net/) and Inter-Domain In-band Network Telemetry (ID-INT).
+Just start Scapy by running `sudo ./scapy-scion` and the new headers are available at the interactive command line.

 Supported headers:
 - SCION (with path types EmptyPath, SCION, and OneHopPath)
 - SCION Hop-by-Hop and End-to-End Options Header
-- SCMP (only Echo Request and Reply)
+- SCMP
 - BFD over SCION
 - INT-MD over UDP
-- Inter-domain INT for SCION
+- ID-INT

 Some SCION tools built with Scapy are available in [tools](/tools).